tensorflow/tfjs/tfjs-backend-wasm/README.md

 Yes.
 If you run into issues, please let us know.

 ### Do you support SIMD and multi-threading?
 Yes.
-We take advantage of SIMD and multi-threading wherever they are supported by testing the capabilities of your runtime and serving the appropriate WASM binary.
-If you intend to serve the WASM binaries from a custom location (via `setWasmPaths`), please note that the SIMD-enabled and threading-enabled binaries are separate from the vanilla binary.
+We take advantage of SIMD and multi-threading wherever they are supported by testing the capabilities of your runtime and loading the appropriate WASM binary.
+If you intend to serve the WASM binaries from a custom location (via `setWasmPaths`), please note that the SIMD-enabled and threading-enabled binaries are separate from the regular binary.

 ### How do I give feedback?
 We'd love your feedback as we develop this backend!
 Please file an issue